-If Then

-The outdoor unit is positioned lower than the indoor units Minimum connection ratio varies according to the height difference between outdoor and indoor units:

-• 40~60 m: 80%

-• 60~65 m: 90%

-• 65~80 m: 100%

-■ 80~90 m: 110%

-Size up the liquid piping (refer to "5.3.2 To select the piping size" on page 13 for more information)

-Activate the outdoor unit setting.
+lf Then The outdoor unit is positioned higher than the indoor units Minimum connection ratio: 80% Size up the liquid piping (refer to "5.3.2 To select the piping size" on page 14 for more information) Activate the outdoor unit setting.
+Refer to the service manual for more information.
+The outdoor unit is positioned lower than the indoor units Minimum connection ratio varies according to the height difference between outdoor and indoor units: • 40~60 m: 80% • 60~65 m: 90% ▪ 65~80 m: 100% ▪ 80~90 m: 110% Size up the liquid piping (refer to "5.3.2 To select the piping size" on page 14 for more information) Activate the outdoor unit setting.
 Refer to the service manual for more information.
 No technical cooling